CPJPRINCE/opex_manifest_generator/README.md

 ## Developers

-You should also be able to embed the program into Python a Script.
+You should also be able to embed the program directly in Python.
 Though be warned I haven't tested this functionally much!

 ```
 from opex_manifest_generator import OpexManifestGenerator as OMG